nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster-architecture.md

 ```
 **Code Snippet 2:** *Custom Columns*

-To get the information we want we use the `custom-columns` output option.
+To retrieve the information we want, we use the `custom-columns` output option.
 We see in *Code Snippet 2* how we say we want four columns back: `NAME`, `APP`, `ROLE, and `PLANE`, and what labels those are.
 We then execute:

 ![](/images/posts/bdc-lap-around-arch-roles-planes.png)

 **Figure 3:** *Pods with Custom Output*

-IOn *Figure 3* we see the result from executing the code in *Code Snippet 2* and we see all pods in the `sqlbdc-cluster` namespace, i.e. all pods in the BDC.
+In *Figure 3* we see the result from executing the code in *Code Snippet 2* and we see all pods in the `sqlbdc-cluster` namespace, i.e. all pods in the BDC.
 Wee see how the BDC has two planes, the control plane and the data plane.

 #### Control & Data Plane

 Let us make a short diversion here and talk a bit about control and data planes.

-In distributed systems/services we need a way to manage and monitor our services, and that is the role of the control plane.
-In the previous [post] we spoke about the master node in a k8s cluster and how we interact with the master node for management of the cluster.
-The master node in the k8s cluster interacts with the control plane in the BDC cluster.
-When doing deployments to the BDC the control plane acts as the coordinator and ensures services etc., are "spun up" in correct order.
-The control plane also handles monitoring of the BDC.
+In distributed systems/services, we need a way to manage and monitor our services, and that is the role of the control plane.
+In the previous [post][1] we spoke about the master node in a k8s cluster and how we interact with the master node for management of the cluster.

-`plane`, and `role`.
-I wonder if we looked at all pods, if we can gain some information based on those two labels?

-Let us see if we can find anything th

-So let us refresh our memories around that and also see if we can find anything interesting which we can use to get some insights into the architecture of a BDC.
-We use the pod we looked briefly at in the last post; the pod for the master instance of SQL Server in a BDC, `master-0`.

-So let us do that.
-The pod we are, to begin with, interested in is same pod we looked at in the previous post, the `master-0` pod.
-Remember, this is the pod for the master SQL Server instance in a BDC.

-We started looking at how SQL Server has constantly evolved from a very basic RDBMS based on Ashton Tate/Sybase code base to what it is today.
-At the same time we are getting more and more data.
-This data comes in all types and sizes, and we need a system to be able to manage, integrate and analyze all this data.
+However, k8s has no idea about a SQL Server 2019 Big Data Cluster; in which order pods should be deployed etc. This is where the BDC control plane comes in.
+It knows about the BDC, so whenever there needs to be an interaction between the Kubernetes cluster and the BDC the k8s master node interacts with the BDC's control plane.
+Take a deployment as an example; when deploying to the BDC, the control plane acts as the coordinator and ensures services, etc., are "spun up" in the correct order.

+That is, however, not the only thing the control plane does.
+Remember from my previous [post][1] how we briefly discussed monitoring of a BDC and how we said we use Grafana, and Kibana together with the underlying InfluxDB and EleasticSearch as persistent stores.
+Well, the control plane is also responsible for monitoring, and in *Figure 3* you see some examples of this, where there are `APP`'s related to logs and metrics.

+The data plane is what we communicate with when working with the BDC, doing queries etc. - the application traffic.
+In addition to that, the data plane is also responsible for:

+* Routing.
+* Load balancing.
+* Observability.